 Removal from the Vernon BS and other lender panels: Why they do it and how to get reinstated

-• Recurring delays in registering a charge on behalf of Vernon BS Delays or failure to register the Vernon BS charge may result in referral to external lawyers of Vernon BS to complete outstanding requirements.
+• Significant delays in registering a charge on behalf of Vernon BS Delays or failure to register the Vernon BS charge may result in referral to external lawyers of Vernon BS to complete outstanding requirements.

 • How often will this firm be required to re-apply to be reinstated on the Vernon BS conveyancing panel?